Oklahoma Medicaid Definition

 What Defines “Income”

 For Medicaid eligibility purposes, any income that a Medicaid applicant receives is counted.
 To be clear, this income can come from any source, such as employment wages, alimony payments, pension payments, Social Security Disability Income, Social Security Income, IRA withdrawals, and stock dividends.
 However, when only one spouse of a married couple is applying for Medicaid, only the income of the applicant is counted.
 Said another way, the income of the non-applicant spouse is disregarded.
 In fact, a portion (or all) of the applicant spouse’s income can be transferred to the non-applicant spouse.
 This, in Medicaid terminology, is called a Minimum Monthly Maintenance Needs Allowance (MMMNA), and is the minimum amount of monthly income to which the non-applicant spouse is entitled.
-(As of July 2018, this figure falls between $2,057.50 / month and $3,090 / month).
+As of July 2018, this figure is $2,057.50 / month, and is set to increase again in July 2019.
+However, non-applicant spouses may be entitled to a greater amount of income from their applicant spouses.
+As of January 2019, this amount may be as much as $3,161 / month if the applicant spouse’s living costs are high.
+(This higher figure is set to increase again in January 2020).
 This rule allows the Medicaid applicant to transfer income to the non-applicant spouse to ensure he or she has sufficient funds with which to live.
+Learn more on how Medicaid counts income.

 What Defines “Assets”

 Countable assets include cash, stocks, bonds, investments, credit union, savings, and checking accounts, and second homes, such as vacation homes.
 However, for Medicaid eligibility, there are many assets that are not counted, as they are considered exempt.
-Exemptions include personal belongings, household furnishings, an automobile, irrevocable burial trusts, and one’s primary home, given the Medicaid applicant or their spouse lives in the home and the home equity value is not greater than $572,000 (in 2018).
-For married couples, as of 2018, the community spouse (the non-applicant spouse) can keep as much as $123,600 of the couple’s joint assets, as can be seen in the chart above.
+Exemptions include personal belongings, household furnishings, an automobile, irrevocable burial trusts, and one’s primary home, given the Medicaid applicant or his or her spouse lives in the home and the home equity value is not greater than $585,000 (in 2019).
+For married couples, as of 2019, the community spouse (the non-applicant spouse) can keep as much as $126,420 of the couple’s joint assets, as can be seen in the chart above.
 This, in Medicaid speak, is referred to as the Community Spouse Resource Allowance (CSRA).

 One should be aware that Oklahoma has a Medicaid Look-Back Period, which is a period of 60 months that dates back from one’s Medicaid application date.
 During this time frame, Medicaid checks to ensure no assets were sold or given away under fair market value.
 It’s important to note, this even includes gifts or transfers a non-applicant spouse has made.
 If one is found to be in violation of the look-back period, one will be ineligible for Medicaid for a period of time.